mehulagg/gitlab/doc/integration/saml.md

 If a username is not specified, the email address is used to generate the GitLab username.

+Please see the [customizing attribute statements](#attribute_statements) for examples on how the assertions are configured.

 Please refer to [the OmniAuth SAML gem](https://github.com/omniauth/omniauth-saml/blob/master/lib/omniauth/strategies/saml.rb) for a full list of supported assertions.